- Find a Trail

-The Fossil Creek Trail offers 5 miles of paved pathway (in two disconnected segments) on the south side of Fort Collins, a college town at the foothills of the beautiful Rocky Mountains.
+The Fossil Creek Trail offers over 8 miles of paved pathway (in two disconnected segments) on the south side of Fort Collins, a college town at the foothills of the beautiful Rocky Mountains.

 From there, the trail travels southeast for about 3 miles to S. Shields Street.
 Mid-way, a short spur will take you up to Fromme Prairie Way to access the Cathy Fromme Prairie Natural Area, a mixture of wetland and grassland habitat for native plants and animals.
 Keep a lookout for prairie dogs, raptors, horned lizards, rabbits, coyotes and snakes.